2005 Mutua Madrileña Masters Madrid – Singles

-Rafael Nadal defeated Ivan Ljubičić in the final, 3-6, 2-6, 6-3, 6-4, 7-6^{(7-3)} to win the singles tennis title at the 2005 Madrid Open.
-Throughout his entire career, this remained his sole indoor hardcourt title.
+Rafael Nadal defeated Ivan Ljubičić in the final, 3–6, 2–6, 6–3, 6–4, 7–6^{(7–3)} to win the singles tennis title at the 2005 Madrid Open.
+This would remain his sole indoor hardcourt title for the entirety of his career.

 Marat Safin was the reigning champion, but chose not to compete.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 All sixteen seeds received a bye into the second round.